 How long can I stay?

-Initial post-completion OPT allows you to live in the US while you train for up to (a maximum of) 12 months.
-However, any time you may have spent on a pre-completion OPT will be deducted from this amount.
-So, the time you may have already spent in the country on a pre-completion OPT will be subtracted from the 12 months given on a post-completion OPT.
+Initial post-completion OPT allows you to live in the US while you work for up to 12 months.
+However, any time you have spent on pre-completion OPT will be deducted from this amount.

 The STEM OPT extension allows you to stay in the USA for an additional 24 months.